List of highest-scoring NFL games: 74 points (Super Bowl LII: New England Patriots vs. Philadelphia Eagles)

 The second highest-scoring Super Bowl was Super Bowl LII on February 4, 2018, in which the NFC champion Philadelphia Eagles defeated the AFC champion and defending champion New England Patriots 41–33 for a combined 74 points.
 There were multiple missed PAT attempts, including one missed kick from both teams and 2 unsuccessful 2-point conversion attempts from the Eagles, and a field goal attempt from the Patriots near the beginning of the second quarter that hit the upright.
 The 33 points the Patriots scored was at that time the highest by any Super Bowl-losing team in history before being surpassed 5 years later by the Eagles with 35 points in their loss in Super Bowl LVII.

 73 points (Super Bowl LVII: Kansas City Chiefs vs. Philadelphia Eagles)

 The third highest-scoring Super Bowl was Super Bowl LVII on February 12, 2023, in which the AFC champion Kansas City Chiefs defeated the NFC champion Philadelphia Eagles 38–35 for a combined 73 points.
-There was one missed field goal from Kansas City and on the final possession from Kansas City, at the one-yard line, they took a knee three times to run the clock out and kicked a successful field goal instead of going for a one-yard touchdown.
+There was one missed field goal from the Chiefs and on the final possession from the Chiefs, at the one-yard line, they took a knee three times to run the clock out and kicked a successful field goal instead of going for a one-yard touchdown.
 If they would have successfully scored the touchdown, they would have the highest-scoring Super Bowl of all time.
 The 35 points the Eagles scored is the highest by any Super Bowl-losing team in history.